 to enable auto-approval and go full vibe-coding.

-A tailored copilot_instructions.md
+A tailored copilot-instructions.md

 ?